I was tutoring the other day and a few learners asked me if Schoolhouse, a human-to-human tutoring platform, plans to incorporate AI.

 In this post, I want to capture our current approach (as of March 2023) and our lessons so far.
 Rather than speculate about the future, let's look at what we've done to date.

-I'll also note that while it's an exciting time, we've been playing with this technology since 2021.
-My first stab at using OpenAI's GPT-3 API was to build a bot that would act as a student and test your knowledge by having you tutor it.
+I'll also note that while it's an exciting time, we've been playing with this technology since 2020.
+My first stab at using the GPT-3 API was to build a bot that would act as a student and test your knowledge by having you tutor it.
 TutorTheAI, as it was called.
 I soft-launched it on Reddit and also tested it out with the Schoolhouse community that was just forming at the time.

 AI has evolved since then, but its potential to supercharge human tutors — to augment the human-to-human tutoring experience — was clear from the beginning.
 This is not about human tutors being replaced by AI, as I've discussed before.
 If anything, it'd be tutors being replaced by other tutors that are leveraging AI.
 It's seems likely that it's going to be a symbiotic relationship between AI and tutors.